kedacore/keda-docs/content/docs/2.15/authentication-providers/aws.md

 ### Using KEDA role to access infrastructure

-This is the easiest case and you just need to attach to KEDA's role the desired policy/policies, granting the access permissions that you want to provide.
+Attach the desired policies to KEDA's role, granting the access permissions that you want to provide.
 For example, this could be a policy to use with SQS:

 ```json
 {